stellalph/ORM-E-COMMERCE-BACK-END/README.md

 * the GET routes for a singel category, a single product and a single tag being tested in Insomnia
 * the POST, PUT, and DELETE routes for categories and products being tested in Insomnia

+<strong>Please click here for the walkthrough video - part 2</strong>.

 * [Walkthrough Video Part 2](https://drive.google.com/file/d/1dnUBkNuXS-s4AIYcCVpVYBSpeqgGaV2Z/view)

 Part 3 - Walkthrough Video demonstrates:-

 * the POST, PUT, and DELETE routes for tags being tested in Insomnia

+<strong>Please click here for the walkthrough video - part 3</strong>.

 * [Walkthrough Video Part 3](https://drive.google.com/file/d/1X9IDwcaOH-dafB32Y9dMq6Y2WXHakM-n/view)